Frequently Asked Questions

 5What does it mean that Poppet is a specialist clinic?

 Poppet Optics works in the niche area of children’s glasses.
-Our Dispensing Optician, Steph, and our Optometrist, Samantha, have lots of experience working with a variety of children.
+Our Dispensing Opticians and Optometrists have lots of experience working with a variety of children.
 Because of our experience and training we are able to offer opinions on each individual child’s optical needs.
-As we almost exclusively see only children meaning we are able to stock a comprehensive range of children’s frames for all shapes, sizes and needs.
+We also stock a comprehensive range of children’s frames for all shapes, sizes and needs.

 6You are a specialist – does that mean your prices are higher than usual?